cksystemsgroup/scalloc/README.md

 Variables can be set with `-D variable=value` on the `gyp` command.
 A value of '-1' means that the features is disabled.

+For example, try a configuration where slow spans and free lists are reused where possible using the following command

+    build/gyp/gyp --depth=. \
+      -D enable_slow_span_reuse=1 \
+      -D enable_free_list_reuse=1 \
+      scalloc.gyp

 ### Building on Linux

     BUILDTYPE=Release make

 ### Building on OSX

-Open `scalloc.xcodeproj` and build it using Xcode, or
+Open `scalloc.xcodeproj` and build it using Xcode, or build it from the command line using

     build/gyp/gyp --depth=. scalloc.gyp --build=Release